Optimal Common-Mode RF Current and Noise Elimination for TX antenna

 Other CMC Paths

-CMC can ride rotor/control cables that span both the antenna near field and the shack.
-Fit wideband chokes on these lines too.
+CMC can ride on rotor, control, data, amplifier-keying, and power cables that span both the antenna near field and the shack.
+Fit suitable wideband ferrite chokes on these lines too.

 Summary

-- Place a current balun at the antenna feedpoint (horizontal systems).
+- Place a current balun at the antenna feedpoint for balanced antenna systems.

-- Use LI1 at base/matcher, LI3 at shack entry; add LI2 mid‑run if needed.
+- Use LI1 at the antenna base or matcher and LI3 at the shack entry; add LI2 mid‑run if needed.

-With strategic placement of baluns, isolators, and proper matching, you can eliminate common‑mode RF, reduce RFI, and improve overall station performance.
+With strategic placement of baluns, line isolators, proper matching, and correct bonding, you can reduce common‑mode RF, reduce RFI, and improve overall station performance without compromising electrical or lightning safety.

 Mini‑FAQ

-- Which type of balun? — A current balun (choke) for balanced antennas; avoid voltage baluns for CMC suppression.
+- Which type of balun? — A current balun or choke balun for balanced antennas.
+Avoid relying on voltage baluns for CMC suppression.

-- What about rotor/control lines? — Fit wideband ferrite chokes; they’re common CMC “back doors.”
+- What about rotor/control lines? — Fit wideband ferrite chokes; they are common CMC “back doors.”
+Keep any required shield bonding and surge protection in place.

 Interested in more technical content?
 Subscribe to our updates.